 Symptoms of Arterial Ulcers

-Arterial ulcers are characterized by a punched-out look is usually round in shape, with well-defined, even wound margins.
-Arterial ulcers are often found between or on the tips of the toes, on the outer ankle, or where there is pressure from walking or footwear.
+Arterial ulcers are characterized by a punched-out look, usually round in shape, with well-defined, even wound margins.
+Arterial ulcers are often found between or on the tips of the toes, on the heels, on the outer ankle, or where there is pressure from walking or footwear.
 The wounds themselves are characteristically deep, often extending down to the underlying tendons, and will frequently display no signs of new tissue growth.
 The base of the wound typically does not bleed, and is yellow, brown, grey or black in color.